-Basic coursework is completed in four intervention tracks (Cognitive/Behavioral, Psychodynamic, Humanistic Existential, and Systems) before students decide on one as a specialty, completing advanced coursework and their Clinical Competency Examination within that track.
+Basic coursework at our Los Angeles campus is completed in four intervention tracks (Cognitive/Behavioral, Psychodynamic, Humanistic Existential, and Systems) before students decide on one as a specialty, completing advanced coursework and their Clinical Competency Examination within that track.
 In addition to working with diverse economic, social, and ethnic/racial populations, students have opportunities to explore a full range of professional experiences through practicums, including hospital inpatient and outpatient clinics, community and/or school-based centers, forensic settings, and private practice settings.
 Students are also able to work with children representing the full-age spectrum, from early childhood through adolescence.

 Clinical psychology students in the L.A.
 Campus program may apply to complete their clinical training hours at one of the Chicago School Counseling Centers located at the Westwood and Irvine campuses.
 Through this training model, students learn marketing and operations related to running a private practice, provide individual and group psychotherapy services, and graduate prepared to launch their careers.